Last updated on 2026-05-15

 Career Options

-Graduates of the Business Administration: Accounting program can pursue a variety of career paths in Canada.
+Graduates of the Business Administration: Accounting program have a wide range of career opportunities in Canada.
 Here are some common job roles:

-• Auditor: Reviews financial statements and records to ensure accuracy and adherence to laws and regulations.
+- Auditor: Reviews financial statements and records to ensure compliance with laws and regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.